SwissMicros DM15 Scientific Calculator

 I purchased my DM15 and DM15L scientific calculators from SwissMicros.
 The DM15 is a credit card size scientific calculator in a titanium shell.
-The DM15L has real keys and is a similar size to the original hp15C.
-Titanium features in this design also.
-Other models include the DM41, DM16, DM12 and DM11 which all emulate corresponding hp versions.
+The DM15L has real keys and is a similar size to the original HP15c.
+A Titanium backshell is a feature of this design.
+Other models include the DM41, DM16, DM12 and DM11.
+They each emulate a corresponding HP version.

 SwissMicros DM15 Scientific Calculator

 There is a mini-USB port to provide communication with computers so that programs can be downloaded or uploaded.
-This last feature also allows the firmware to be updated.
-A benefit of the latest firmware updates, for some users, is that the keyboard is more reliable.
-The keys are metal dome switches activated by a membrane overlay.
-The feel is quite good and the switching is now reliable.
+This port also allows the firmware to be updated.

-Four screws at the back allow the anodised titanium case to be removed.
-They are made from titanium.
-If one drops on the floor, it will not be attracted to a magnet.
-Use a shallow tray or a cloth underneath so that no screws are lost.
-Do not tighten them too hard, particularly with the DM15.
-In the DM15 the tin-plated copper threaded-collar is soldered directly to the printed circuit.
+The anodised titanium back case needs to be removed to replace the CR2032 lithium battery.
+There are four screws also made from titanium.
+If a screw drops onto the floor, it will not be attracted to a magnet.
+Use a shallow tray with a cloth inside so that no screws are lost.
+Do not tighten the screws too hard, particularly with the DM15.
+In the DM15 the tin-plated copper threaded-collars are soldered directly to the printed circuit board.